AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-is-http-resmode.md

 ---
 description: Resampling mode.
 Chooses the resampling and/or interpolation algorithm to be used for scaling image data.
 Also applies to rotation of text layers and resizing of composite images during the view transform.
-seo-description: Resampling mode.
-Chooses the resampling and/or interpolation algorithm to be used for scaling image data.
-Also applies to rotation of text layers and resizing of composite images during the view transform.
-seo-title: resMode
 solution: Experience Manager
 title: resMode
-uuid: 8e12aa06-072c-4e7a-84e6-01437c43c57b
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---